 9. Sign languages are derived from spoken languages

 False.
 It is a great misunderstanding to assume that sign languages are “derived” in some way from spoken languages.
-One example: British SL (BSL) and North American SL (ASL) are completely different languages, each unintelligible to speakers of the other, and have no historical connection.
+One example: British SL (BSL) and American SL (ASL) are completely different languages, each unintelligible to signers of the other, and have no historical connection.

 10. Sign languages have no writing system

 “Because of the way they are expressed and perceived, sign languages have no generalised writing system (they can be transcribed for research purposes, but this is different to writing them).
 Consequently, there is very little historical documentation in sign if we compare with what is available for spoken languages, which have centuries-old writing traditions.
 The audiovisual technology, which today may seem a trivial way of recording sign languages, did not even begin to be accessible until the late the 1970s at the end of the last century.
 Before that, references are essentially anecdotal and recorded in prose or drawn representations of sign which offer us not even a mildly comprehensive idea of what the languages were like.”
 Quer, 2005

 True.
 For example, derived from Old French Sign Language are: French SL, American SL, Catalan SL, Spanish SL, Dutch SL, Quebec SL, Irish SL and Flemish SL.

 Quotations to Quer, 2004 and Quer, 2005 are the following texts (both in Catalan):